 Overcoming barriers to data sharing, such as data standards, interoperability issues and complex information governance frameworks, demands a more comprehensive analysis.
 Previous work has focused on the benefits and risks of sharing data without addressing what data sharing actually is and without recognising that distinct forms of data sharing come with different considerations.
 By starting with the premise that data sharing is key to improving public service delivery, discussion can move on to finding practical recommendations for how data sharing can be facilitated to enable real service transformation.

-As part of Reform’s research on how best to enable data sharing to facilitate better service delivery, we plan to host roundtable event to discuss the above themes further.
-The event will bring together approximately 20 informed and influential leaders from various sectors.
-It will be taking place on Thursday 22nd February at 10.30am-12.00am in London.
+As part of Reform’s research on how best to enable data sharing to facilitate better service delivery, we hosted a roundtable event to discuss the above themes further.
+The event brought together approximately 20 informed and influential leaders from various sectors.
+It took place on Thursday 22nd February at 10.30am-12.00am in London.

 22 February 2018